nzdavidv/pages/pages/Cisco-3560.md

 <kbd><img src= "https://raw.githubusercontent.com/nzdavidv/pages/refs/heads/main/images/cisco1.png" alt="cisco-1" width="500px"></kbd>

-## Setting up for telnet

-VLAN 99 is connecting to my home internet router.

-First wipe the switch.
+## Factory reset the switch
+Probably I'm using the wrong words..
+I've never been a network engineer.. but first step was to wipe the config on the switch to start clean.

 ```
 Loading "flash:c3560-ipbase-mz.122-35.SE5/c3560-ipbase-mz.122-35.SE5.bin"...@@@@                                 	@